zulip/zulip/docs/subsystems/conversion.md

 exports data for a single Zulip realm. `management/export.py` is beneficial when migrating a Zulip realm to a new server.

-This document cover the logistics a big conversion of a multi-realm Zulip installation, supplementing the explanation in `management/export.py`.
+This document covers the logistics a big conversion of a multi-realm Zulip installation, supplementing the explanation in `management/export.py`.

 There are many major operational aspects to doing a conversion,
 including:

-- Get new servers running
+- Getting new servers running
-- Export data from the old DB
+- Exporting data from the old DB
-- Export files from Amazon S3
+- Exporting files from Amazon S3
-- Import files into new storage
+- Importing files into new storage
-- Import data into new DB
+- Importing data into new DB
-- Restart new servers
+- Restarting new servers
-- Decommission old server
+- Decommissioning the old server

 This document focuses on **exporting** data from the old DB and Amazon S3.
 For informatoin on installing or running Zulip see